 - "Physically" interrupted gene flow is the easiest and most common way to generate a new species. - Obviously the degree of geographical isolation needed to create a new species will vary depending on the populations motility.

 The grand canyon is enough to stop gene flow between chipmunks.
 Would it separate a population of birds?
-NO think of the reproductive isolating barriers we just looked a few slides back, geographic isolation has to lead to one or more of those in order for speciation to occur
+NO

 "Allopatric Speciation"